VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 Here are some great networking opportunities:

 - **Go to coding meetup groups**: look on [meetup.com](https://www.meetup.com/) for coding meetup groups in your area.
-Try searching for "code" or "coding", your chosen coding language (i.e., "python" or "javascript), frameworks in your coding stack (i.e., "react" or "angular"), and your area of focus (i.e., "web development" or "data engineering").
+Try searching for "code" or "coding", your chosen coding language (i.e., "python" or "javascript"), frameworks in your coding stack (i.e., "react" or "angular"), and your area of focus (i.e., "web development" or "data engineering").
 If you are near any major city, several such meetup groups are probably available.
 Try attending a couple of events from these groups.
 Go regularly to build those strong connections.
 - **Attend a coding convention**: This one might not be viable for everyone since attending a convention can get pretty pricey between the ticket price, potential plane ticket, and a hotel.
 But if you can attend a coding convention, it can be another excellent networking opportunity.
 Coding conventions are places with lots of people, most of whom have jobs doing what you want to do.
 There will probably be many opportunities to talk in the hallways and during meals between presentations.
 Also, companies often go to conventions *looking for* candidates to hire.
 There might even be a job fair.
 Even if you don't get any promising leads, attending a convention is something you can talk about with potential employers that shows your dedication to your career change.
 I attended the PyCon convention just before landing my first junior developer job, and it was an incredible experience.
 - **Talk with members of your hobby**: Do you play a sport?
 Dance?
-Are you a part of a book club?
+Are you a member of a book club?
 Do you play video games with a regular group?
 Any group setting like this is an excellent opportunity to network.
 This is how I got the interview that landed me my first job.
 I swing dance.
 I was talking to a friend in the dance community who is a software engineer.
 We got to talking about his coding journey and my code-learning journey.
 He told me a department next to his was looking for a junior developer.
 He handed my resume to his colleague, which led to an interview and my first dev job.
 - **Talk with your friends and family**: Friends and family provide valuable networking opportunities.
 Tell them about your dreams and what you're doing to achieve them.
 They might be able to help you out along the way.

 ## Practice interviewing